download.png

 FOOD

 Food is handled differently on each of our programs.
-Wildlands Studies will provide the majority of meals on this program.
-Participants will be responsible for purchasing occasional meals and snacks.
+Participants on this program will be responsible for purchasing and cooking most of their meals.
+Occasional meals will be provided by Wildlands Studies as group meals.
+Participants will also be responsible for purchasing snacks.
 Detailed information about food management will be provided in the Logistics Packet.
 If you have dietary questions or concerns, please call our office.

 Language